-My wife Noralane, who is a medical geneticist at Mayo Clinic, and I met in med school in 1975.
-We have two children and two grandchildren.
-Our son lives in St. Paul, Minnesota with his 4-year old son and my daughter is still in Minnesota but will be joining my wife and I in Arizona with her husband and 10-month old daughter.
-When we have time, we enjoy gardening and landscape.
-I enjoy reading and art.
-Most of my work hasn’t really been artistic or visual so I try and do something different when I have time to relax.
+My wife Noralane, who was a medical geneticist at Mayo Clinic (recently retired), and I met in med school in 1975.
+We have two children and three grandchildren.
+Our son lives in St. Paul, Minnesota with his son and my daughter is here in Arizona with her husband, daughter and son.
+We really enjoy spending time with the grandchildren, gardening and landscaping.

 Kevin (left) with our CEO, Dr. John Swagert at a fundraising event in 2013.

 Kevin Camberg, CPA

 Working and volunteering in the nonprofit sector is an important part of my life.
 I joined the Mountain Park Board of Directors because I understand how impactful community health centers are and I wanted to help make a difference in the lives of those in my community.
 The mission of helping others have access to healthcare is something that inspired me to join this specific board.